marilenagk/MLCA-PT-Team3/README.md

 2) Weight Folder:
    Included the Embeddings

-3) Report:
+3) Machine Learning and Content Analytics Report_Team 3.pdf:

-  Included the Report
+   This is the report